 At a recent Guild event titled “LGBT Characters on TV: What’s New?” showrunners and writer/producers explored the growing presence of LGBT characters in television, how they got there and issues involved in writing and casting.

-“Once we realized the tremendous growth and change in LGBT characters on television we recognized a need for a state-of-the-state panel on TV,” says Gary Goldstein, who is Chair of the WGAW’s LGBT Writers Committee, which sponsored the event in conjunction with the Diversity Department.
+“Once we realized the tremendous growth and change in LGBT characters on television we recognized a need for a state-of-the-state panel on TV,” says Gary Goldstein, who is Chair of the WGAW’s LGBT Writers Committee, which sponsored the event in conjunction with the Inclusion and Equity Department.

 Panelists included actress Rachel Bloom (Co-Creator, Crazy Ex-Girlfriend), screen and TV writer Aline Brosh McKenna (Co-Creator, Crazy Ex-Girlfriend), Carter Covington (Showrunner, Faking It), Dan Goor (Co-Creator/EP, Brooklyn Nine-Nine), Sonay Hoffman (Series Writer, American Crime), Becky Mann, (Series Writer, The Real O’Neals), Pete Nowalk (Creator/Showrunner, How to Get Away with Murder) and Jennie Snyder Urman (EP/Showrunner, Jane the Virgin).
 Journalist Greg Hernandez moderated.